 North Stradbroke Island, near Brisbane, separates southern Moreton Bay from the Pacific Ocean.
 At one point, it was joined to what is now known as South Stradbroke Island, but a storm in 1896 blew a channel between the two sand islands.

 As you would hope for open ocean, marine wildlife thrives here.
 Dolphins play in the surf, whales come in nearby by regularly each year prompting an annual pilgrimage of whale watchers at Point Lookout, sea turtles come in near the rocky headlands to feed, and yes, there are sharks–quite a lot of sharks, actually.
 Great Whites cruise the coast and herds of bull sharks venture into the passage between Stradbroke and Moreton islands to the calmer, western side of the island.
 The Amity Island in Jaws was a fictional place, but the real Amity Point on Stradbroke Island has, unfortunately, been the site of some horrific recent shark attacks.
 But as much press coverage as those attacks generate, they’re rare, and common sense offers excellent protection.

 For the most part, Stradbroke remains a fairly anonymous and low-key holiday destination with some spectacular beaches, but there’s one thing above all others that puts it on the global news from time to time: sharks.
-Every now and then, it makes global news for that oh-so-Australian news story the latest shark incident like this amazing shot of a huge bite taken out of another great white.
+Every now and then, it makes global news for that oh-so-Australian news story the latest shark incident like this amazing shot of a huge bite taken out of another great white or these swarming sharks.